ComputationalNeurogenetics/rV2_bifurcation/README.md

 ## RNAscope image segmentation and analysis
 ### StarDist based segmentation
 1.Creation of training images for StarDist model building
-- 10 images covering majority of cell shapes and sizes in the [WHAT DISSECTION?] dissections of E12.5 R1 were manually painted based on DAPI channel information to identify each cell.
-This was done with software [WHAT?].
+- 10 images covering majority of cell shapes and sizes in the dissections of E12.5 R1 were manually painted based on DAPI channel information to identify each cell.
 2. Training images were used to train Startdist model as per /code/RNAscope/Stardist_training.ipynb
 3. DAPI channel of each actual analysis images was then used to segment images and discover cell boundaries as per /code/RNAscope/Prediction.ipynb
 4. ROIs of each image were exported as ImageJ ROIS.zip files

 ### Downstream analysis of intensities of fluorescence channels in ROIs
-1. ROIs of each image were read into R with intensities per channel per image as per /code/RNAscope/SegmentationAnalysis.Rmd
+1. ROIs of each image were read into R with intensities per channel per image as per /code/RNAscope/SegmentationAnalysis_v2.Rmd
-2. Futher downstream analysis to calculate intensity changes of each channel as a function of cell migration alogn radial axis (away from ventricular zone) were calculated as per /code/RNAscope/SegmentationAnalysis.Rmd
+2. Futher downstream analysis to calculate intensity changes of each channel as a function of cell migration alogn radial axis (away from ventricular zone) were calculated as per /code/RNAscope/SegmentationAnalysis_v2.Rmd

 ## Cut & Run data processing